 2.a) General properties of matter

-Taking advantage of the fact that the general properties of matter can be renormalized, I will try to relate them in order to make the assimilation of the new paradigm easier.
+Taking advantage of the fact that the general properties of matter can renormalize, we will try to connect them in order to make the assimilation of the new paradigm easier.
 As the new model grows in complexity, nuances will appear in the properties of matter.
 In fact, the following ideas offer a view of the structure and properties of matter renormalized several times over.

 In addition to the numerous small renormalizations that Global Mechanics underwent during its initial development, it is useful to point out the switch from the previous semi-rigid model to Global Mechanics’ current elastic model.
-This came as a consequence of the review of the whole model, once the part dedicated to Astronomy and Cosmology was finished.
+This came because of the review of the whole model, once the part dedicated to Astrophysics and Cosmology was initially prepared.

 Although the new elastic model only adds the general property of matter concerning the constitution of globine as unbreakable matter, this property significantly simplifies Global Mechanics by making the most complex mechanisms of the old semi-rigid model unnecessary.

-On the previous page, the nature of the structure of matter was introduced as a three-dimensional net of unbreakable filaments that extend themselves along the whole universe.
-This 3D grid is called Globus.
+On the previous page, we said the nature of the structure of matter is a three-dimensional net of unbreakable filaments that extend themselves along the whole universe.
+We call this 3D grid Globus.

 Let us delve deeper into the characteristics or general properties of matter.